Words Per Page Calculator

 • This is the spacing

-• This is the word count
+• This is the word count (not sure? paste your text into the Word Counter first)

 With these settings, the calculator can give you a realistic estimate of how many pages you would need to completely accommodate this much content.